 The expected tasks with potential deliverables for QIT4N are listed below:

-To collaborate and cooperate with study groups and other SDOs, such as ETSI specific ISGs, IEEE, ISO/IEC JTC1, IETF.
+To collaborate and cooperate with study groups and other SDOs and sub-groups, such as ETSI ISG-QKD, ETSI TC Cyber, IEEE, ISO/IEC JTC1 SC27/WG3, ISO/IEC JTC1 AG4, IETF, IRTF.

-To develop technical report(s) about emerging technologies and applications of QIT (e.g., quantum computing, quantum metrology and quantum communication) for networks.
+To develop technical report(s) about evolution and applications of QIT (e.g., quantum computing, quantum communication) for networks.

-To develop technical report(s) on supplementary aspects of QKD networks beyond the scope of SG13 and SG17, including terminologies, new use cases, protocols, co-fibre transmission issues and the merger with quantum relay and quantum repeater technologies in this prioritized order.
+To develop technical report(s) on telecom/network aspects of QKD networks that are identified in close coordination with ITU-T SG13 and SG17 as not within the scope of SG13 (QKD network architecture aspects) and SG17 (security aspects of QKD network and applications of QRNG for security), focused on terminologies, new use cases, protocols and transport technologies.

-To develop technical report(s) on the evolution of QIN [QIT4N] including terminologies, user cases, requirements, key components, enabling technologies and potential architectures.
+To develop technical report(s) on the evolution of QIN focused on terminologies and use cases.

-To organize thematic workshops on QIT for networks, which will bring together all kinds of players to promote the FG activities, and encourage both ITU members and non-ITU members to jointly contribute on this topic.
+To organize thematic workshops on QIT for networks, which will bring together interested stakeholders to promote the FG activities, and encourage both ITU members and non-ITU members to jointly contribute on this topic.

 5. Relationships